-A side effect of running builds on Windows: Windows may execute tools that modify the system registry.
-For example, a build job step may install a program that includes registry modifications that are executed by a subsequent step.
-If job steps are run on different Agents without registry virtualization, the build may fail because registry modifications on one machine are not visible on another.
+A side effect of running builds on Windows: Windows might execute tools that modify the system registry.
+For example, a build job step might install a program that includes registry modifications that are executed by a subsequent step.
+If job steps are run on different Agents without registry virtualization, the build might fail because registry modifications on one machine are not visible on another.

 ElectricAccelerator solves this situation by mirroring the Windows registry in addition to the file system.
 You can specify a registry root using the command line --emake-reg-roots=<path>.
-Just as EMAKE\ROOT specifies a host file system subset to mirror, the registry root specifies which registry keys should be virtualized to Agents (for example, HKEY\LOCAL\MACHINE\Software\My\Product).
+Just as EMAKE_ROOT specifies a host file system subset to mirror, the registry root specifies which registry keys should be virtualized to Agents (for example, HKEY_LOCAL_MACHINE\Software\My_Product).
 Access and modifications to keys and values under the registry root on Agents are then sent back to the host build system to ensure correct values are propagated to other Agents.